DFE-Digital/single-unique-identifier/terraform/README.md

 # Terraform

-This folder holds the Terraform for the platform, including shared foundations (resource group) and per-service modules.
+This folder holds the Terraform for the platform, including shared foundations and reusable modules.
 Every deployable service should have its own Terraform root so it can be planned/applied in isolation.

 ## Structure